Akwa Ibom Christmas Village

 Akwa Ibom State Christmas Village is an annual holiday market event in Unity Park, Udo Udoma Avenue in Akwa Ibom State, Nigeria.

 Background

 It is usually set up in December and terminates around early January.
-The festival includes activities ranging from presentations from dance groups, service of different delicacies, and networking by fun-seeking lovers.
+The festival includes activities ranging from presentations from dance groups, service of different delicacies, and networking b fun-seeking lovers.

+Activities

+Some activities that goes on at the Akwa Ibom State Christmas Village includes but not limited to: